trax-project/trax3-design/status.md

 - All the application settings can be explored from the UI (if the user is allowed to)
 - The external connections (files, external LRSs, external databses) are managed in the settings.

+### Technical stack

+TRAX LRS has been upgraded and tested with the latest component releases:

+- Laravel 11
+- PHP 8.2 to 8.3
+- MySQL 8.0 to 8.3
+- PostgreSQL 13 to 16
+- MongoDB 6 to 7
+- Elasticsearch 8.0 to 8.12
+- OpenSearch 2.0 to 2.12
+- Redis 5 to 7

+### Testing

+Docker-based testing environment (Laravel Sail) with configuration tool to select:

+- PHP version
+- Micro-services
+- Databases
+- HTTP server
+- Reverse proxy with HTTPS
+- Development vs production config

+### Documentation

+- Standard installation procedure
+- Advanced database configuration
+- Micro-Services configuration
+- Testing with Docker

 ## In progress